 |event-||To plan and execute events, large and small.

 Examples: #event-board-mtg, #event-company-picnic, #event-hr-offsite

-Note: While it's not possible to create folders or sub-channels, prefixes can help organize your channel list if your sidebar is set to sort alphabetically.
+Note: while it's not possible to create folders or sub-channels, prefixes can help organise your channel list if your sidebar is set to sort alphabetically.

 Document and share your guidelines

 Once you've tailored your channel creation process, it's time to share it!
 This will help encourage consistency and efficiency amongst your members.

 Create a Slack post and share your guidelines in a public announcements channel all members can access.
 We also recommend you:

 - Pin the file in appropriate channels for easy reference.